Pinched nerve causes

 Having a pinched nerve causes a variety of symptoms that range in severity and type depending on the specific nerve affected and the cause of the nerve compression.

 The spine is especially vulnerable to pinched nerves because of the narrow spaces the nerves must pass through.
-As we age, the different parts of our spine naturally deteriorate, creating the conditions — disc herniation, spinal narrowing etc. — that cause nerve compression.
-While none of us are able to avoid the natural aging process, there are also lifestyle factors that can speed along the causes of a pinched nerve.
+As we age, the different parts of our spine naturally deteriorate, creating the conditions, such as disc herniation or spinal arthritis, which cause nerve compression.
+While none of us are able to avoid the natural aging process, there are lifestyle factors that can speed along the causes of a pinched nerve.

 In addition to protecting the spinal cord, the spine is also responsible for carrying much of our upper body weight.
-Years of normal every-day activity, such as playing tennis, performing household repairs or working a physical job, will eventually take their toll.
+Years of normal everyday activity, such as sports, performing household chores or working a physical job, will eventually take their toll.
 The discs, vertebrae and joints that make up the spine wear out from this repeated movement.

 Degenerative conditions like bulging and herniated discs, spinal narrowing or bone spurs can all compress the nerves in the spine and cause disruptive symptoms.
 These age-related pinched nerve causes are a natural and unavoidable part of getting older.

 There are a number of activities and lifestyle factors that can accelerate spine deterioration and increase your chances of experiencing a pinched nerve.
 Some of these common pinched nerve causes include:

 - Participation in high-impact sports such as hockey and football

 - Alcohol or tobacco abuse

 - Carrying extra body weight